hoverboard88/HoverboardStudios.com/wp-content/plugins/better-wp-security/readme.txt

 5. Free malware scan powered by Sucuri SiteCheck.

 == Changelog ==

+= 6.0.0 =
+ * Bug Fix: Removed "comodo" from the list of user agents blocked by the HackRepair.com blacklist.
+This ensures that Comodo's AutoSSL feature of cPanel/WHM is able to function.
+ * Updated Feature: Updated the "REST API" feature in the WordPress Tweaks section.
+The feature now has proper support for protecting privacy on your site without preventing the REST API from functioning.
+ * Enhancement: Updated Security Check to enforce setting the "REST API" setting to "Restricted Access".

+= 5.9.0 =
+ * New Feature: Added a "REST API" feature in the WordPress Tweaks section.
+This new feature allows you to block or restrict access to the REST API.

+= 5.8.1 =
+ * Bug Fix: Fixed issue that could cause database backup emails to be sent without the backup zip attached.

+= 5.8.0 =
+ * Enhancement: Updated the lockouts notification email to a new design.
+This new design also cleaned up the translation strings to allow better translations.
+ * New Feature: Added a "Protect Against Tabnapping" feature in the WordPress Tweaks section.
+Details of what this feature protects against can be found here: https://www.jitbit.com/alexblog/256-targetblank---the-most-underestimated-vulnerability-ever/
+ * Misc: Updated the description for the Lockout Period setting to indicate that the default value of 15 minutes is recommended.

+= 5.7.1 =
+ * Bug Fix: Remote IP is now correctly identified if the server is behind a reverse proxy that sends requests with more than one IP listed in a single header.
+ * Bug Fix: Fixed the link for a user in the logs page so that it properly works on sites that are inside a subdirectory.
+ * Bug Fix: Improved how Strong Password Enforcement works on password resets to improve compatibility with various plugins.
+ * Bug Fix: Improved the logic for determining whether a user should have Strong Password Enforcement applied.
+This covers situations where the user may have a custom role, a customized default role, or added capabilities beyond their role.
+ * Enhancement: Improved the logic for determing the requesting IP address to better handle situations where the site is behind a reverse proxy.
+ * Enhancement: Strong Password Enforcement now uses a PHP port of zxcvbn to ensure that a strong password was selected.
+ * Enhancement: All links in Security that have target="_blank" now have added rel attributes to protect against tabnapping.
+ * Misc: Updated remaining ip-lookup.net links to instead link to traceip.net in keeping with other links that were previously updated to traceip.net.

+= 5.7.0 =
+ * Bug Fix: Fixed data save issue that could cause multiple notification emails to be sent in a short period of time.
+ * Bug Fix: Fixed issue that could cause the malware scanner to fail on sites that change the arg_separator.output php.ini value from its default value.
+ * Bug Fix: Removed redundant entries in the HackRepair blacklist.
+ * Bug Fix: Enabling Protect System Files in System Tweaks will now only block install.php for the current site.
+This fixes the issue where the setting can block installation of a site in a subdirectory.
+ * Bug Fix: Fixed problem that could cause requests for iThemes Security data from iThemes Sync to fail due to large amounts of log entries.
+ * Bug Fix: Scheduled backups now run if the ITSEC_BACKUP_CRON define is set with a non-boolean value.
+ * Bug Fix: Replaced static references to wp-includes with the WPINC define.
+ * Bug Fix: Moved blocking of query strings containing %0[0-9A-F] characters from the Non-English Characters setting to the Suspicious Query Strings setting as those characters are control code characters and are not associated with a language.
+ * Bug Fix: Added escaping to some translation strings.
+ * Bug Fix: Removed unused files from the WordPress Tweaks module directory.
+ * Bug Fix: Fixed the Daily Digest email reversing the user and host lockout counts.
+ * Bug Fix: The database backup email no longer sends from the email address configured in Settings > General.
+It now defaults to the same from address that the wp_mail() function uses.
+This will fix the mail being blocked by some mail servers due to a spoofed from address.
+ * Enhancement: Updated the server config rules generated by the System Tweaks settings.
+They are now more consistent between Apache, LiteSpeed, and nginx.
+They are also more efficient and have been improved to limit accidentally blocking non-targeted requests.
+ * Enhancement: Updated the database backup email to a new design.
+ * Enhancement: Added a note that the Filter Request Methods setting in System Tweaks should not be enabled if the WordPress REST API is used.
+This is becasue the DELETE HTTP method is blocked when the setting is enabled.
+ * New Feature: Added setting to block requests for PHP files in the plugins directory in System Tweaks.
+ * New Feature: Added setting to block requests for PHP files in the themes directory in System Tweaks.

+= 5.6.4 =
+ * Bug Fix: Fixed issue that reported invalid counts for host and user lockouts in the daily digest email.
+ * Bug Fix: Fixed issue that caused the daily digest email to be sent every day, even if no lockouts occurred and no file changes were found.
+ * Bug Fix: Fixed issue that could prevent saving of File Change settings, resulting in an error messages of "A validation function for file-change received data that did not have the required entry for latest_changes."
+ * Bug Fix: Fixed iThemes Security Pro logo appearing in daily digest emails.

+= 5.6.3 =
+ * Bug Fix: Removed the "Wget" user agent from the Hack Repair blacklist as it can block wp-cron jobs on some hosts.
+ * Bug Fix: Fixed error "PHP message: PHP Fatal error:  'continue' not in the 'loop' or 'switch' context".
+ * Enhancement: Added new Daily Digest email design.

 = 5.6.2 =
  * Security Fix: Fixed issue where a locked out but not yet blacklisted IP/user could receive different HTTP headers when testing a valid username/password combination.
 Thanks Leon Atkinson of 18INT for contacting us about this issue.